jb-santos/svyEffects/README.md

 #> 3 Uni degree - Some PSE     0.00849  -0.0510    0.0682 Difference
 ```

-These differences also compare favourably to the same results from
+The differences also compare favourably to the same results from
 `Stata`.
 The `svyEffects` and `Stata` results differ by \<0.001.

     . lincom _b[2.educ] - _b[1.educ]